spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-You can even reference the same type:
+You can even reference the object's own type:

 ```php
 class Dto